 You do not need to tell your partner or the person you had sex with about your decision.
 You do not need permission from your partner before having an abortion.
-Your partner has no legal right to be told about your decision and cannot force you to have or not have an abortion.
+Your partner has no legal right to be told about your decision and cannot force you to have or not have an abortion, even if you are married or on a partnership visa.
 While many people choose to involve partners in the decision, it is yours to make.